 Following this, they identified areas of training and support that would have helped them better prepare for their role including: mental health or mindfulness training (46%); information on diet and exercise (28%) and how to get the most out of an appointment (33%) with a healthcare professional.

 In August, we helped launch ‘Living With and Beyond Cancer in Ireland’; this report sets out the model of care needed for cancer survivors in Ireland.
 There is often an expectation people will return to ‘normal life’ after their treatment has stopped, the reality is often quite different.
 While many people return to good health, others experience ongoing issues for years afterwards.

 Short- and long-term effects of cancer treatment can affect every aspect of daily life.
 Physical issues include incontinence, weight changes, sleep disturbance and fatigue.
 Emotional and psychological effects include shock, distress and fear of recurrence, low self-esteem and depression.
 Social and intimacy issues include lack of support, fear of burdening family and friends, loss of identity and altered relationships.
-And financial issues include increased stress due to financial difficulties, lack of (or reduced) household income, and an increase in costs to help manage side effects of treatment.
+Financial issues include increased stress.
+This is due to lower household incomes and an increase in costs to help manage side effects of treatment.